hemanthsai126/CIC-IDS/readme.md

 - Add Settings route and navigation item.
 - Move global Ben autopilot toggle to Settings.
+- Add new-lead autopilot default toggles for all sources and each known source.
 - Display read-only current defaults for Slack, engagement hours, and caps.

 Phase 2: